 That there may be a child.

 It is a humble poem with a good reminder.

 Another reader suggested the inclusion of T. S. Eliot’s “Journey of the Magi.”

 And yet another reader pointed me in the direction of Biola University’s Center for Christianity, Culture, and the Arts (CCCA) The Advent Project.
 I truly enjoy CCCA’s Advent project as it includes art, literature, music and video.

-I need to revisit my “12 Days of Christmas” poetry list.
+I need to revisit my “12 days of Advent” poetry list.
 Maybe next year it will expand to a “24 Days of Advent” poetry list.
-For now, please enjoy reading 12 days of Christmas poems.
+For now, please enjoy reading 12 days of Advent poems.

 Brentwood United Reformed Church, The Courier, December 2014/January 2015.
 Accessed December 11, 2017. http://www.brentwood-urc.org.uk/The%20COURIER%20-%20Dec%20January%202015.pdf

 The Poetry Archive, T. S. Eliot, “Journey of the Magi,” accessed December 11, 2017. https://www.poetryarchive.org/poem/journey-magi

 Biola University, Center for Christianity, Culture, and the Arts (CCCA), The Advent Project, accessed December 11, 2017. http://ccca.biola.edu/advent/2017/#day-dec-7

 Discovered these old sketch books in September.
 Looked at them.
 Placed them on a shelf.
 Lost them again.